 MetadataShow full item record

-Objectives: To evaluate the Beliefs about Medicine Questionnaire to explore adherence to adjuvant endocrine therapy after treatment for breast cancer (BMQ-AET).
-Method: Factor structure of the BMQ-AET was explored alongside internal consistency, convergent validity and acceptability.
-Results: The BMQ-AET Specific Scale fitted the original 10 item model.
+This study evaluated the Beliefs about Medicine Questionnaire to explore adherence to adjuvant endocrine therapy after treatment for breast cancer (BMQ-AET).
+Factor structure of the BMQ-AET was explored alongside internal consistency, convergent validity and acceptability.
+The BMQ-AET Specific Scale fitted the original 10 item model.
 Internal consistency of the BMQ-AET was much improved compared to the original BMQ and convergent validity showed predicted direction of correlation, although correlation with BMQ-AET concerns scale was low.
 Acceptability was good.
-Conclusions: The evaluation of the BMQ-AET is encouraging, and could facilitate future research around adherence to AET.
+The evaluation of the BMQ-AET is encouraging, and could facilitate future research around adherence to AET.

 Embargo Lift Date